1and1/soma/Protocol.md

 the kex exchange.
 The server may freely reject the client submitted InitializationVector.

-The server keeps the `KexRequest` stored in memory until it is either used or expires due to a present timeout.
-A periodic prune job should remove unused expired `KexRequest` structures.
+The server keeps the `Kex` stored in memory until it is either used or expires due to a present timeout.
+A periodic prune job should remove unused expired `Kex` structures.

 The server may implement a limit on the number of pending key exchanges to protect against memory exhaustion attacks.

-The server's `KexRequest.count` is initialized as the uint zero value `0`.
+The server's `Kex.count` is initialized as the uint zero value `0`.

 3.Key Exchange - Phase III, Client
 ----------------------------------

-The client receives the `KexRequest` reply from the server.
+The client receives the `Kex` reply from the server.
 It takes the server's public key from `Public` and saves it as `peer`.
 It saves the server assigned `Request` UUID as the identifier for this exchange.